-We offer a free inital interview to people needing advise on whether you have a right to challenge a will
+We offer a free initial interview to people needing advice on whether you have a right to challenge a will (Probate Solicitor Portadown)

 - the person making the will must be over 18 years old